 Beyond this, he or she may consider prescribing anti-coagulant medication, which can help the blood from clotting.

-The staff at Above and Beyond Home Health Care is eager to help educate clients and their families about the signs of and risks of DVT along with encouraging methods to reduce it.
+The staff at Above and Beyond Home Health Care is eager to help educate patients and their families about the signs of and risks of DVT along with encouraging methods to reduce it.